What is Oxycodone?

 One of the reasons oxycodone use has become so common is that its different iterations are prescribed to treat a large number of different ailments.
 A general breakdown of the different use cases is as follows:

-• Extended-release tablets and capsules – Used for relief of severe pain for individuals that require round-the-click medication in order to mitigate the pain issues they’re experiencing.
+- Extended-release tablets and capsules – Used for relief of severe pain for individuals who require round-the-click medication in order to mitigate the pain issues they’re experiencing.

 Oxycodone can also be used as part of a treatment method called “combination therapy,” which means it’s used in conjunction with other forms of medication to produce a specific desired effect.
 One example of this would be when oxycodone is combined with acetaminophen to form Percocet.
 Because there are so many different uses for oxycodone and its various forms, and because those medications can be so valuable in reducing discomfort and pain, oxycodone addiction becomes a real possibility for many regular users.
 And, since the drug is legitimately required in many cases for prolonged periods of time, it can often be difficult to assess when regular use has transitioned into oxycodone use disorder, another term for addiction.
 It’s essential that individuals using oxycodone learn how to identify the addiction symptoms so that they can put together a plan to counter the addiction if it occurs so that they may eventually resume leading a healthy life.